Hermes

 4. Lifecycle

-clm agent start checks systemd's ActiveState after a 3-second settle window and fails loudly if the unit is not active or activating.
-The HTTP /health probe runs during the validate onboarding stage, NOT during clm agent start.
+clawctl agent start checks systemd's ActiveState after a 3-second settle window and fails loudly if the unit is not active or activating.
+The HTTP /health probe runs during the validate onboarding stage, NOT during clawctl agent start.

 Important caveats